-Introduction to statistical methods of collecting, presenting, analyzing, and interpreting data for business management and control.
-Topics include: central tendency and dispersion; probability; discrete and continuous distributions; estimation and hypothesis testing.
+Introduction to statistical methods of describing, summarizing, comparing, and interpreting data to include probability distributions, sampling, estimation, confidence intervals, and hypothesis testing.
 Three hours lecture.
 Three hours credit.

 BAD 2413 - The Legal Environment of Business.

 An introduction to interrelationships of law and society, jurisprudence and business.
 Topics include an introduction to law, law of contracts, agency, and employment.
 Three hours lecture.
 Three hours credit.